 Clover's mom says it isn't safe to cross the fence that segregates their African-American side of town from the white side where Anna lives.
 But the two girls strike up a friendship, and get around the grown-ups' rules by sitting on top of the fence together.

-Want more ideas?
-Don't miss our article: 14 Ways to Celebrate Black History Month.
+Looking for ways to honor Black History Month?
+Don't miss our article: 15 Ways to Celebrate Black History Month.